Full Coverage: Apollo 9 lands in San Diego

 Museum prepares Apollo 9 for display

-July 18, 2004 -- After its arrival in late May at the San Diego Aerospace Museum, Apollo 9's Command Module "Gumdrop" was hidden from public view behind other exhibits in a dark corner of a gallery.
-Looking inside, the crew couches and banks of switches appeared almost sinister in the gloom.
-Last week, the museum began preparing the spacecraft for public debut this Tuesday.
+— After its delivery in late May at the San Diego Aerospace Museum, the Apollo 9 command module "Gumdrop" was hidden from view behind other exhibits in a dark corner of a gallery.
+Looking inside the capsule, the couches and banks of switches appeared almost sinister in the shadow.
+Last week, the museum began preparing the spacecraft for public debut this Tuesday (July 20).

 Click on thumbnails to enlarge